nrwl/nx/docs/shared/guides/setup-mfe-with-angular.md

 ## Adding Functionality

-We'll start by building the Login app, which will consist of a login form and some very basic and insecure authorization logic.
+We'll start by building the Login application, which will consist of a login form and some very basic and insecure authorization logic.

 ### User Library